There are some men in the West who think this sort of treatment of women is a good thing.

 Well, to be sure, everyone is a little misogynist - and a little racist, too.
 For example, you might find this posting of mine to be a little (or a lot) misogynist.
 But a funny thing, a lot of women have e-mailed me saying that it resonated with them.
 The point of that posting was not that women are inherently bad or inferior, but that the normative cues that society flings at them (and women fling at each other) are self-destructive.

 Are we on the brink of a new age of enlightenment?
-Or are we walking along the edge of a cliff, ready to fall into the debts of a new dark age?
+Or are we walking along the edge of a cliff, ready to fall into the depths of a new dark age?
 This is the question that troubles me.

 I believe women should have equal rights as men - but that societal pressures (which are often self-enforced) are holding them back.
 And actually, this pattern is true in many minority groups.
 Nothing will hold you back, if you try to succeed, more than your own kind.
 People will pull down rather than push up.